 - Begin by looking at the curriculum guidelines for your major on the department's website.
 These guidelines will indicate what courses are required to complete your degree and in some cases offer a suggested sequence.

 - Next, learn about Butler's Core Curriculum.
 These are the classes required of all Butler students, no matter the major.

 - Lastly, explore elective courses and courses that connect to a potential second major or minor.

 The first year is a great time to explore new topics of interest.
-Upon arrival for your registration day, you will receive a copy of the Fall 2018 Recommended Courses for New Students booklet that has been specifically prepared for New Student Registration.
+The Fall 2020 Recommended Courses for New Students booklet is a great resource as you prepare for your advising conversation.
 It highlights courses most appropriate for first-year student enrollment, including course descriptions of Core Curriculum classes.
 As classes are added or updated, revisions and additions to the course options will likely occur.